stanfordnlp/stanza/_pages/download_models.md

 Stanza provides pretrained NLP models for a total 70 human languages.
 On this page we provide detailed information on how to download these models to process text in a language of your choosing.

+## Automatic download

-Pretrained models in Stanza can be divided into two categories, based on the datasets they were trained on:
+Pretrained models in Stanza can be divided into four categories, based on the datasets they were trained on:
-1. Universal Dependencies (UD) models, which are trained on the UD treebanks, and cover functionalities including tokenization, multi-word token (MWT) expansion, lemmatization, part-of-speech (POS) and morphological features tagging and dependency parsing;
+- Universal Dependencies (UD) models, which are trained on the UD treebanks, and cover functionalities including tokenization, multi-word token (MWT) expansion, lemmatization, part-of-speech (POS) and morphological features tagging and dependency parsing;
-2. NER models, which support named entity tagging for 8 languages, and are trained on various NER datasets.
+- NER models, which support named entity tagging for 8 languages, and are trained on various NER datasets.
+- Constituency models, trained on a specific constituency parser dataset
+- Sentiment models, similarly trained on a dataset for that specific language and task

 {% include alerts.html %}
 {{ note }}